Regardless of the session type, wear what you look and feel great in!

 Specific portrait tips for women

-- Go with long or 3/4 length sleeves unless you want to show off your arms, in which case, sleeveless can rock!
+Covered shoulders are always more flattering, unless you are trying to show off your arms, in which case, sleeveless can rock!

-- Layering is good for portraits; a cool jacket over a tight fitting shirt is rockin
+Layering is good for portraits; a cool jacket over a tight fitting shirt is great

 Specific portrait tips for men